Aaron Evans (footballer): Tai Po

 On 5 September 2014, Evans signed his first professional contract with Hong Kong Premier League club Tai Po at 19-years old.
 Evans made his debut a few days later against Kitchee on 12 September.
 He went on to make 8 appearances for Tai Po in Premier League and Cup competitions.

 Kamphaengphet

-In January 2015, Evans transferred Thailand third tier league Regional League Division 2 club, Kamphaengphet.
+In January 2015, Evans transferred Thailand third-tier league Regional League Division 2 club, Kamphaengphet.
 He debuted for the club at the start of the 2015 season in February where he established himself as a first team player.
 Evans an instrumental role in getting Kamphaengphet into the round of 16 in the 2015 Thai FA Cup.

 The 2016 season saw Kamphaengphet finish 2nd in the Northern Regional League Competition making the Champions League finals for the first time in club history, reaching the final 8 teams just missing promotion to Division 1.
 Kamphaeng Phet will now play in the 2017 Thai League 3 Upper Region.

-He was recognised widely as a major contributor to the success of the team.
-Solid performances defensively and his trademark long throw-in, ensured he was a player teams analysed.
 By the end of the 2016 season, he had made 64 appearances and scored 4 goals.